ryanwkell/nuskin-loyalty-annexcloud-graphql/readme.md

 });
 ```

+### Please note: all functions are asynchronous, so make sure you handle the expected response appropriately.

 As you likely noticed, the library expects an object in the constructor with the following data points:

 ```